instana/instana-agent-operator/docs/install-via-olm.md

 First, install the Instana agent operator from [OperatorHub.io](https://operatorhub.io/), or [OpenShift Container Platform](https://www.openshift.com/), or [OKD](https://www.okd.io/).
 If you are a developer and want to test source code changes, follow the instruction on [run-operator-registry-locally.md](run-operator-registry-locally.md) to set up a local operator registry.

+If you are installing the operator into OpenShift, note the extra steps required [here](openshift.md).

-Second, create the target namespace where the Instana agent should be installed.
+If you don't already have one, create the target namespace where the Instana agent should be installed.
 The agent does not need to run in the same namespace as the operator.
 Most users create a new namespace `instana-agent` for running the agents.

 Third, create a custom resource with the agent configuration in the target namespace.
 The operator will pick up the custom resource and install the Instana agent accordingly.